Like any organization, a nonprofit requires business software, a way for employees to connect and collaborate.

 - Training: While Google and G Suite are fairly user friendly, training on how to use G Suite and its apps is available through the Google Workspace Learning Center.
 At the learning center, users can find a number of tips, tricks, and assistance for using G Suite.
 There is even a search bar for troubleshooting.

-For more information on platforms, software, and nonprofit strategies, be sure to click around.
+For more on nonprofit-friendly software, check out our Giant List of Nonprofit Discounts, for deals and reduced rates on over 100 services and software.
 At Nonprofit Megaphone, we are determined to provide the best information we can to make your nonprofit run as smoothly and efficiently as possible.